Adrita-Khan/Cosmology-Materials/README.md

 ## Overview

-**Cosmology-Materials** is a comprehensive repository designed to support the study of materials in cosmological contexts, focusing on phenomena like dark matter and dark energy.
-It offers a range of tools, datasets, and models for simulating and analyzing the role of various materials in astrophysical research.
+**Cosmology-Materials** is a comprehensive repository designed to support the study of materials in cosmological contexts.
+It offers a range of analysis tools and models for simulating and analyzing the role of various materials in astrophysical research.

 ## Key Features